 Darvocet ® is a combination of two drugs, propoxyphene and acetaminophen and is used for the relief of mild to moderate pain.
 The combination of these two drugs proves to be more effective than either one alone.
 However, taking Darvocet is not without risk as physical and psychological dependence may occur.

-Darvocet ® use should not be stopped suddenly, especially when taken in high doses or for a prolonged period of time.
-It is suggested to slowly taper the use of Darvocet to avoid withdrawal syndrome.
+Use of this drug should not be stopped suddenly, especially when taken in high doses or for a prolonged period of time.
+It is suggested to slowly taper the use of the drug to avoid withdrawal syndrome.

 Excessive stimulation of the brain’s opioid receptors can cause seizures, depression of the central nervous and respiratory systems, and may alter a person’s mood and thoughts.
 People should not take this drug if they are allergic to its ingredients or if they have bowel problems or severe diarrhea.
 There is a risk of bleeding when taking Darvocet alongside anticoagulant medication.

 Studies have shown an increasing number of Americans are using prescription opiates for non-medical reasons.
 Pills can be obtained through “doctor shopping,” pharmacy diversion and trading or buying them on the street.
 The market for illicit drugs often goes hand-in-hand with crime.
 The number of teen users who have access to their parents’ medicine cabinets is also on the rise.

 Recreational use of Darvocet can cause dry mouth, decreased appetite, constipation, diarrhea, urinary problems and addiction.
 In pursuit of a continued high, many opioid abusers increase the dose and experience toxic side effects.
 This can cause stomach pains, nausea, vomiting and liver toxicity.

 Whether taking the drug recreationally or in correctly prescribed amounts, mild to severe side effects can occur.
 Any side effects are made worse if you consume alcohol while taking opiate medications.
 Constipation is common for many opiate users.
-Other common side effects of Darvocet are:
+Other common side effects are:

 - Vision problems

 Severe side effects of abuse include:

 - Severe allergic reaction, including swelling of face, lips or tongue

 - Breathing difficulty